Event generators for high-energy physics experiments

 Externe Organisation(en)

-University of Chicago, United States Department of Energy, Illinois Institute of Technology, Deutsches Elektronen-Synchrotron DESY, Università degli Studi di Milano-Bicocca, Durham University, University of Liverpool, Rutherford Appleton Laboratory, SLAC Natl Accelerator Lab, Brookhaven National Laboratory, Tel Aviv University, Massachusetts Institute of Technology, University of Oxford, Northwestern University, Lund University, Georg-August-Universität Göttingen, Scottish Universities Physics Alliance, University of Glasgow, Universität Heidelberg, University College London, University of Edinburgh, Istituto Nazionale di Fisica Nucleare (INFN), Sezione di Pavia, Karlsruher Institut für Technologie, Università degli studi di Pavia, Argonne National Laboratory, Universitá degli Studi di Milano, Michigan State University, Chinese Academy of Sciences (CAS), University of Manchester, Julius-Maximilians-Universität Würzburg, University of Pittsburgh, Paul Scherrer Institute, Eidgenössische Technische Hochschule Zürich, Florida State University, Istituto Nazionale di Fisica Nucleare (INFN), Roma, Tufts University, Karl-Franzens-Universität Graz
+University of Chicago, United States Department of Energy, Illinois Institute of Technology, Deutsches Elektronen-Synchrotron DESY, Università degli Studi di Milano-Bicocca, Durham University, University of Liverpool, Rutherford Appleton Laboratory, SLAC Natl Accelerator Lab, Brookhaven National Laboratory, Tel Aviv University, Massachusetts Institute of Technology, University of Oxford, Northwestern University, Lund University, Georg-August-Universität Göttingen, Scottish Universities Physics Alliance, University of Glasgow, Universität Heidelberg, University College London, University of Edinburgh, Istituto Nazionale di Fisica Nucleare (INFN), Sezione di Pavia, Karlsruher Institut für Technologie, Università degli studi di Pavia, Argonne National Laboratory, Michigan State University, Chinese Academy of Sciences (CAS), University of Manchester, Julius-Maximilians-Universität Würzburg, University of Pittsburgh, Paul Scherrer Institute, Eidgenössische Technische Hochschule Zürich, Florida State University, Istituto Nazionale di Fisica Nucleare (INFN), Roma, Tufts University, Karl-Franzens-Universität Graz

 Journal